outreachy/website/docs/email-workflow.md

 work for Outreachy organizers, coordinators, and mentors.

 Each section describes how a particular role experiences email notifications.
 Each section has a list of emails that will be sent.

-Email sending is triggered when a Django object that inherits from the ApprovalStatusAction class changes approval status.
+Email sending is triggered when a Django object that inherits from the ApprovalStatus class changes approval status.
+See participation.dot for a description of the submitter and approver roles and the allowed state changes for approval status.

-The actions that trigger an email to subscribe a mentor to the mailing list are tricky.
-Outreachy organizers have to say they trust the coordinator (the coordinator is approved) before the coordinator is subscribed to the mentors mailing list.
-Once a coordinator is approved, any mentors the coordinator approves should be subscribed to the mailing list.

-Since mentors start out as approved for new Projects (so that they can edit them), mentors shouldn't be added to the mailing list until their Project and Coordinator is approved.
+We also want to ensure that coordinators and mentors are subscribed to the mentors and announcements mailing lists.
+But since mentors start out as approved for new Projects (so that they can edit them), mentors shouldn't be added to the mailing list until both their Project and their community's Participation are approved.
+Similarly, Coordinators start out as approved if they create a new Community, so they should not be added to the mailing list until their Community has at least one approved Participation in a round.

+We don't currently have an automated way to manage list subscriptions, because the rules for incrementally adding people to the list at the right time really complicated the following description of email workflow.
+Instead we've adopted the approach of generating a list of everyone who should be subscribed, feeding that list to Mailman all at once, and letting Mailman skip anyone who was already subscribed.
+Someday perhaps we'll automate feeding the list from one place to the other, but for the moment that step is still manual.

 Mentor Workflow